JDBDT/jdbdt/src/site/markdown/DBAssertions.md

 **Note for JUnit users**: beware not to confuse `assertEquals` with [JUnit](http://junit.org) methods that go by the same name.
 JUnit's `assertEquals` will not work properly, since `DataSet` (deliberately) does *not* override `Object.equals`.
 All will go well if you use [a static import for all methods in the JDBDT facade](Facade.html#StaticImport).

+## Table existence assertions

+The `assertTableExists` assertion methods verifies if a given table exists in the database.
+Symmetrically, `assertTableDoesNotExist` verifies that a table does not exist (e.g., has been dropped by the SUT).

+*Illustration*

+    DB db = ...;
+    letSUTDoSomething();
+    assertTableExists(db, "Users")
+    assertTableDoesNotExist(db, "TempUsers")